 [CLIP]: Unique grilled pork noodle shop lets customers eat in a bowl, passed down through 4 generations.

-Although the restaurant has only been open for a short time, it has already had a steady flow of customers, with several tables filling up at times.
-Everyone is happily eating, drinking, and laughing.
-The nearly ten employees here are busy with the young owner, each with their own task to bring the grilled pork noodle bowls to the tables as soon as possible and neatly as possible.
+The restaurant has been open for business for a short time, but it has been full of customers, at times all the tables are full.
+Everyone is happily eating, drinking, laughing and chatting.
+The nearly ten employees here are busy with the young owner, each with their own task to bring the grilled pork noodle bowls to the table for the customers as soon as possible and in the most neat way.

 The special thing I observed at this grilled pork noodle shop is that instead of making grilled pork noodle in a bowl to serve to customers like other restaurants, the shop makes the dish in a stainless steel basin.
 Explaining this, the owner smiled gently:

-The noodles are attractive and served in a bowl.
+The noodles are attractive and customers eat them in a bowl.

 A bowl of grilled pork vermicelli at Mr. Tho's restaurant also has all the same ingredients as at other restaurants I've been to, from vermicelli, grilled pork, meatballs, spring rolls, pork skin... served with raw bean sprouts, pickles, peanuts, scallion oil and sweet and sour fish sauce.